soumyajyotigit/soumyajyotigit/README.md

 <img align="right" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="280" alt="coding gif"/>

 Hey!
-I'm **Soumyajyoti** — a full-stack developer from **Kolkata, India 🇮🇳** with 3+ years of experience building scalable web apps and integrating AI into production systems.
+I'm **Soumyajyoti** — a full-stack developer from **India 🇮🇳** with 3+ years of experience building scalable web apps and integrating AI into production systems.

 I studied **B.Tech in CSE** and **M.Tech in Cyber Security (Dropped out)** and have been hands-on ever since — from REST APIs and microservices to Kubernetes deployments and OpenAI integrations.